Please do not block ads on this website.

 Heat of combustion of hydrogen is 285 kJ mol-1

-1 mole of hydrogen gas (H2) has a mass equal to its molecular mass (molecular weight) in grams (molar mass)
+1 mole of hydrogen gas (H2) has a mass equal to its relative molecular mass (molecular weight) expressed in grams (known as its molar mass).

 The energy value for hydrogen gas is 141.4 kJ g-1